UNIFORM ELECTRONIC TRANS BILL

 (3) To effectuate its general purpose to make uniform the law

-with respect to the subject of this chapter among states enacting
+with respect to the subject of this article among states enacting

 §39A-1-7.
 Legal recognition of electronic records, electronic